Evolutionary dynamics of any multiplayer game on regular graphs: : Theorem on computation and operators

 Comparing Eqs.~(\ref{sieq_q_ji pi_i|j}) and (\ref{sieq_<pi_i>_calcu}) and noting that $\mathbf{k}'$, $\mathbf{k}''_{+l}$, $\mathbf{k}$, and $\mathbf{k}'_{+l}$ are calculated separately here (i.e., we can treat $\mathbf{k}'$, $\mathbf{k}$ as $\mathbf{k}$ and treat $\mathbf{k}''_{+l}$, $\mathbf{k}'_{+l}$ as $\mathbf{k}_{+l}$), we have $\sum_{j=1}^n q_{j|i}\langle \pi_{i|j}^{\mathbf{k}_{+i}} \rangle=\langle \pi_i^{\mathbf{k}} \rangle$. \end{proof} \end{theorem}

 \begin{theorem} The following equation holds:

-Intuitive interpretation: (1) the expected payoff of an $i$-player in a single game is equivalent to (2) the expected payoff of an $i$-player in a single game conditioning on all possible neighboring $j$-players, where the $i$-player has at least one $j$-player neighbor.
+Intuitive interpretation: (1) the expected single-game payoff of an $i$-player is equivalent to (2) the expected single-game payoff of an $i$-player conditioning on all possible neighboring $j$-players, where the $i$-player has at least one $j$-player neighbor.

 \begin{proof} According to the definition of $\langle a_{i|\mathbf{k}}\rangle_j$ in Eq.~(\ref{sieq_<a>}), we have

 which completes the proof. \end{proof} \end{theorem}

 \begin{theorem} The following equation holds: